dmotz/trystero/README.md

 **Loose, (overly) simple advice for choosing a strategy:** Use the torrent or IPFS strategy for experiments or when your heart yearns for fuller decentralization, use Firebase for "production" apps where you need full control and reliability.
+IPFS is itself in alpha so the Trystero IPFS strategy should be considered experimental.

 Trystero makes it trivial to switch between strategies – just change a single import line:

 ```javascript
 import {joinRoom} from 'trystero/[torrent|firebase|ipfs]'